mnemnion/JLpeg.jl/Plans.md

 the idea bearable, but this is a separate VM, or program really, which reparses changes to a parsed Expr to see when they remain valid to the specified Grammar.
 Crucial for getting rid of Treesitter.

+This doesn't have to be such a huge change, with the fragment parser we can do it with strings: walk up the Expr tree, match the substring (conceptually that is, not a SubString in this case),

 ### Suspend the VM